 |Carey (Arizona State University)||37%|

 |Owen (Vanderbilt University)||45%|

 In which MBA application round should international candidates apply?

-If you are an international applicant, it is always better to apply by Round 2.
-Applying in Round 3, gives you less time for formalities related to immigration to the country where your B-school is situated.
-Most of your time will be consumed by Visa application and scholarship applications.
+If you are an international applicant, it is always better to apply for Round 2.
+Applying in Round 3 gives you less time for formalities related to immigration to the country where your B-school is situated.
+Most of your time will be consumed by Visa applications and scholarship applications.
 The chance of getting an MBA Scholarship is much more if you apply early.
 Therefore, it’s always better to apply as early as possible.

 - If you feel you need to improve some aspects of your application (GMAT score, extracurricular activities, leadership positions held, etc.) apply in Round 2

 - Don’t wait until round 3 to apply unless you have an extraordinary and non-generic profile and had exceptional circumstances preventing you from applying in MBA application Round 1 and 2

 After reading this article we are sure you would have the answer to the question – “Round 1 vs Round 2, Which MBA Application Round should I apply in.”
 Remember, a solid MBA application submitted in Round 2 is superior to an average MBA application submitted hastily in Round 1.
 You should be confident about your application first.
 Only then you should decide on “Which MBA application round should you apply in.”
 For any further doubts, you can write to us at firstname.lastname@example.org and our Strategy experts can help you out.